Featuring world-renowned experts:

 This intermediate activity is approved for 3.75 clock hours of continuing education instruction.
 Credit requirements and approvals vary per state board regulations.
 Please contact your licensing board to determine if they accept programs or providers approved by other national or state licensing boards.
 A certificate of attendance will be awarded at the end of the program to participants who are in full attendance and who complete the program evaluation.

-The following state psychologist boards recognize activities sponsored by PESI, Inc. as an approved ACCME provider: Alaska, Alabama, Arkansas, California, Colorado, Georgia, Illinois, Indiana, Kentucky, Maryland, Missouri, Nebraska, New Hampshire, New Jersey, New Mexico, Pennsylvania and South Carolina.
-This self-study activity consists of 3.75 clock hours of continuing education instruction.
+The following state psychologist boards recognize activities sponsored by PESI, Inc. as an approved ACCME provider: Alaska, Arkansas, California, Colorado, Georgia, Illinois, Indiana, Kentucky, Maryland, Missouri, Nebraska, New Hampshire, New Jersey, New Mexico, Pennsylvania and South Carolina.
 Certificates of attendance will be issued for you to submit to your state licensing board to recognize for continuing education credit.
-Full attendance is required; no partial credits will be offered for partial attendance.

 PESI, Inc. is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education.
 PESI, Inc. designates this self-study activity for a maximum of 3.75 AMA PRA Category 1 Credit(s)™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 PESI, Inc. is approved by the Canadian Psychological Association to offer continuing education for psychologists.
 PESI, Inc. maintains responsibility for the program.
 This program is approved for 3.5 self-study continuing education hours.